Matty-El/urban-attiva/README.md

 #### Shop

 -   The shop navigation menu enables users to link to the product page with products displayed and filtered by core product categories and sub-categories.
--   The product page provides the shopper with the ability to sort the product listing by price, rating, name or category.
+-   The product page provides the shopper with the ability to sort the product listing by price, rating, name, or category.

 ![Urban Attiva](readme-files/urban-attiva-products-page.png)